ewolff/continuous-delivery-book.com/index.md

-It introduces a proven Continuous Delivery technology stack, including Docker, Chef, Vagrant, Jenkins, Graphite, the ELK stack, JBehave, and Gatling .
-He guides you through applying these technologies throughout build, continuous integration, load testing, acceptance testing, and monitoring.
-Wolff’s start-to- nish example projects offer the basis for your own experimentation, pilot programs, and full- edged deployments.
+It introduces a proven Continuous Delivery technology stack, including Docker, Chef, Vagrant, Jenkins, Graphite, the ELK stack, JBehave, and Gatling.
+The book guides you through applying these technologies throughout build, continuous integration, load testing, acceptance testing, and monitoring.
+Wolff’s start-to-finish example projects offer the basis for your own experimentation, pilot programs, and full-fledged deployments.

 * Understand the problems that Continuous Delivery solves, and how it